In this article

 For most people, the best bet in terms of access and value is the Capital One Venture X (and the same goes for the business variation).
 However, there is also an argument for the Chase Sapphire Reserve® if you're in their ecosystem.

-If you want a stronger lounge footprint beyond Priority Pass, The Platinum Card® from American Express is great for frequent travelers.
+If you want a stronger lounge footprint beyond Priority Pass, the American Express Platinum Card® is great for frequent travelers.

 If you're looking for hotel cards, the Marriott Bonvoy Brilliant® American Express® Card is a great option that comes with Priority Pass as an added bonus.Have you ever found yourself stuck in a chaotic airport, looking for an escape?
 Imagine your credit card being your golden ticket to an oasis—or at least to free food and drinks.
-Plenty of options range from airline-specific cards (i.e., Chase United Club) to bank-specific ones (i.e., Centurion Lounge via The Platinum Card® from American Express).
+Plenty of options range from airline-specific cards (i.e., Chase United Club) to bank-specific ones (i.e., Centurion Lounge via the American Express Platinum Card®.

 💳 Featured Card Offers